deckgo/deckdeckgo/README.md

 Create a PWA presentation using Web Components, [Ionic](http://ionicframework.com) components and HTML or Markdown.

-Cherry on the cake 🍒🎂 [DeckDeckGo] comes with a [Progressive Web App](https://deckdeckgo.app) to remote control your slides 📱
+Cherry on the cake 🍒🎂 [DeckDeckGo] comes with a [Progressive Web App](https://deckdeckgo.app) to remote control your slides. 📱

 ## Table of contents